 Tin, the Ma On Shan range squats firmly on the lowlands.
 In the background, the grand Sai Kung Peninsula beckons.

 While ascending Grassy Hill was a “stepless” affair, descending the hill will be a good work-out for your knees….
 However, just before

-reaching Lead Mine Pass, we join another closed road for a more enjoyable walk-out along a partially shaded winding forest track.
+reaching Lead Mine Pass, we join a partially shaded forest track for a more enjoyable walk-out.

-Officially, this hike ends at the Tai Po Market train station, but you are welcome to join your hike leader for a great Thai lunch at the municipal
+Officially, this hike ends at the Tai Po Market railway station, but you are welcome to join your hike leader for a great Thai lunch at the